24 Hours in Belfast

-Highlight: The Treehouse
+Highlight: The Perch

 Belfast’s vibrant pub culture thrives on live and traditional music.
 The birth place of musicians like Ruby Murray, Van Morrison and The Undertones, you can explore Belfast's broad musical tradition.
 You’ll find live music in venues across Belfast every night of the week, spanning many different styles, sounds and genres.
 See our Top Ideas for Live Music.

 Highlight: The Dirty Onion